sunpy/sunraster/docs/contributing.rst

 You are now ready to start using the newly improved sunraster development version of sunraster, including your changes!

-If you have questions about this guide or while making contributions, ndcube and SunPy developers are always happy to help.
+If you have questions about this guide or making contributions, sunraster and SunPy developers are always happy to help.
 See :ref:`getting_help`.
 Happy coding and talk to you soon!

 .. _issue tracker: https://github.com/sunpy/sunraster/issues